HOMO FABER FELLOWSHIP

 • She joins polar expeditions on water and land, where she gains a lot of inspiration

 Cécile Fouillade, known in the art world as Siqou, is an artist deeply inspired by the vast and enigmatic landscapes of the northern polar regions.
 Her porcelain work is delicate yet powerful, and through it she seeks to capture the intricate textures and stark beauty of regions like Greenland, Norway and Iceland.
-Often working from the decks of ships during her artistic residencies, Cécile translates the ruggedness and serenity of these remote terrains into her craft.
-She has scoured lands far and wide, and recently turned to explore what lies beneath the water’s surface.
-"My aim is to highlight the various ecosystems and creatures of these lesser-known worlds, their forms, textures, colours and translucent quality, through my work," says Cécile.
+Cécile has developed her research on the representation of organic textures such as fur, feathers and scales through a meticulous process of hand modelling and porcelain embroidery.
+Often working from the decks of ships during her residencies, she translates the fragility and serenity of these remote terrains into her craft.
+"My aim is to highlight the various ecosystems and creatures of these lesser-known worlds, their forms, textures, colours and translucent quality," says Cécile.

 Marine expeditions such as my recent artist’s residency aboard ship with the Tara Fondation Océan.
 The plankton that I was able to observe on these expeditions was a great source of inspiration.
 For me, it is really important to bring to light the beauty of these secret worlds, threatened by extinction.